Math ClubMath Club

 v1 · padrão canônico

-Lesson 114 — Eigenvalues and eigenvectors
+Lesson 114 — Eigenvalues and Eigenvectors

 Invariant directions of a linear transformation: Av = λv.
 Characteristic polynomial, algebraic and geometric multiplicity.
 The cornerstone of PageRank, quantum mechanics, and PCA.